 - AIA Lines By – The billing documentation sent to your customer is presented in groups or locations of completed work as defined during the sales process. iPoint uses the Groups and Locations feature to match the lines required by your customers.
 Select a line item option here by choosing Locations then Groups, Groups then Locations, Location Only, or Group Only.
 These are defaults and can be modified on each sales order.

 - Enter the default retention percentages for Completed Work and Stored Material.
-Retention is the amount of money that a customer or contractor withholds from each invoice until the job is completed.
+Retention is the amount of money a customer or contractor withholds from each invoice until the job is completed.